 “I feel like I’m in a bad Charlie Brown episode,” Harmony says, yellow leaves crunching under her paint-speckled Chelsea boots.
 Harmony turned 21 in September.
 Her nose turns up slightly at its tip, and her uncombed hair is roughly four different shades of blue — complementary to 20-year-old Cleo’s, which is wavy and orange, just a few shades darker than their pumpkin.

 We’re walking to Harmony’s house on the other side of Kensington, a neighborhood in North Philadelphia.
 To escape the rain, we duck inside Resource Exchange, a second-hand craft store that Harmony likes to visit.
 She leaves the pumpkin by the door.
-Inside is a mess of art supplies and knick-knacks, and the girls are interested in pretty much all of it, screaming across the store for each other when they pick up anything particularly cool.
+Inside is a mess of art supplies and knick-knacks, and the pair are interested in pretty much all of it, screaming across the store for each other when they pick up anything particularly cool.
 At one point, seemingly unprovoked, they start singing a James Taylor song in unison: “You just call out my name, and you know, wherever I am, I’ll come running…”

 Since high school, Harmony and Cleo have been making melodic punk in the simplest terms.
 As Girlpool, their music is dependent on their connection, which sometimes teeters on supernatural, and their youthful curiosity about the world they inhabit together.
 Their first full-length album, last year’s Before the World Was Big, won them lots of young fans within punk and DIY rock circles, resonating with the sort of sad and hopeful kids who appreciate raw emotion more than just about anything.
 They performed its songs as a pair, without drums — only bass, guitar, and their chills-inducing harmonies.